burnedikt/diasend-nightscout-bridge/readme.md

 Synchronizes continuuous glucose values (CGV) from [diasend] to [nightscout].
 This can e.g. help CamAPS | Fx users to view their treatments and glucose values via nightscout.

-While diasend will eventually be replaced by glooko which will provide a more open API to access the data and forward it to nightscout, this project can help in the meantime. #WeAreNotWaiting
+While diasend will eventually be replaced by glooko which will (presumably) provide a more open API to access the data and forward it to nightscout, this project can help in the meantime. #WeAreNotWaiting

 ## Supported Features / Data